afsalthaj/afsalthaj.github.io/src/content/blog/how-golem-stands-out-in-the-world-of-ai-agents.md

 category: 'the-lab'
 ---

+If you are comparing **AI agent frameworks** and want clarity on **durable execution**, orchestration boundaries, and production reliability, this write-up focuses on exactly that.

 ##  AI Agent

 An AI agent is a system powered by an LLM (or other AI models) that can: